hasshe/railway-stats/README.md

 ## Admin Mode

 - Unlocks manual data collection, date clearing, and station management.
-- Enable via Profile drawer (enter admin username, toggle, enter password).
+- Enable via the **Admin Mode** accordion in the Profile drawer — enter username and password, then click **Login as Admin**.
+- The accordion is always visible in the drawer and starts collapsed.
 - Session persists via encrypted localStorage.
 - Admin panel includes buttons to clear both the Trip Info cache and Metrics cache instantly.